 Overview of the new requirements

-- notify the chief executive of the Department of Health, within 1 business day, when it is confirmed that Legionella has been detected in water used by a prescribed facility
+- notify the chief executive of the Department of Health, within 1 business day from receipt of confirmation of a Legionella detection

 - submit periodic reports summarising the results of Legionella tests for a prescribed facility to increase public transparency regarding water testing for Legionella being undertaken by hospitals and aged care facilities.

 Email Queensland Health at firstname.lastname@example.org.